 Owners who are active themselves will find it the easiest to cater to the activity needs of the Bullypit because they can make excellent companions for your daily walks or jogs.

 Since it has the blood of two different dog families, there is a fair chance that your Bullypit may be predisposed to genetic health ailments that either of its parents are more prone to.

-The thin fur coat of the Bullypit puts it at high risk of sunburn as well as several allergies.
+The thin fur coat of the Bullypit puts it at a high risk of sunburn as well as several allergies.

-Some other common canine health risks that your pet should be protected from and regularly tested for include heart diseases, hip or elbow dysplasia, cerebellar abiotrophy, hypothyroidism, eye problems, reverse sneezing and demodectic mange (a skin disease caused by parasite that leads to scabs and hair loss).
+Some other common canine health risks that your pet should be protected from and regularly tested for include heart diseases, hip or elbow dysplasia, cerebellar abiotrophy, hypothyroidism, eye problems, reverse sneezing and demodectic mange (a skin disease caused by a parasite that leads to scabs and hair loss).

 The Bullypit is a relatively low maintenance pet when it comes to grooming.
 Due to its short coat, it does not require very regular or vigorous brushing.

 It is recommended that you brush your Bullypit once or twice during a week, ideally with a brush that has soft bristles.